sourcegraph/handbook/content/sales/index.md

 A customer is an organization with a Sourcegraph subscription contract that has not ended.

 1. We can only publicly mention the names of customers who have explicitly agreed to be referenceable.
     - Customers mentioned on [about.sourcegraph.com](https://about.sourcegraph.com/) (by logo and/or case study) are referenceable.
     - If in doubt about whether another customer is referenceable by name, ask in #sales.
 1. If an organization's contract will start in the future, they are still considered a customer.
 (This can happen when we agree to have a contract start on the next 1st of the month because that makes life easier for a customer, for example.)

+### Sales Accepted Opportunity (SAO):

+Sales Accepted Opportunities are where ALL of the following are true:
+- We have completed an intro call/meeting with the company/contact
+- Company/contact has expressed some form of interest/need in Sourcegraph
+- Contact can be a potential champion or coach
+- Company has >50 Developers
+- We have next steps

+Any Opportunity that is moved into the Qualification Stage or beyond is automatically tagged as Sales Accepted Opportunity in Salesforce

+### Target Opportunity Profile:

+SDRs should focus on identifying and setting meetings for the AE team that meet the following criteria:

+Relevant contact (potential champion or coach) that is aware of / understands code search in some capacity (has used Sourcegraph or another code search tool like OpenGrok, has worked for Google/Facebook and used their tool)

+OR

+Title/role includes developer productivity, developer experience, API services, distinguished eng, platform engineer, director+ eng

+AND

+Company has 50+ devs

+### Target Account

+Target Accounts are prospective customer accounts that the SDR/AE have specifically identified as priority accounts for outbound prospecting efforts.

+Target Accounts can be easily identified in Salesforce by the “Target Account” field designation.
+To make any updates to this field on a particular account, please contact your manager.

 ## Stages

 See also the [MQL (marketing-qualified lead) definition](../marketing/index.md#mql).

-### Prospect

-> ~5% probability of winning

-The **Prospect** stage is for leads where **ALL** of the following are true:

-1. The individual or company could be a potential Sourcegraph customer but has not necessarily been vetted/qualified to confirm if they fit our criteria to be a customer.
-1. We have contact info (at least 1 relevant email address) for the individual/company, from one or more of:
-   - the "Request a demo form" on [about.sourcegraph.com](https://about.sourcegraph.com)
-   - setting up a self-managed Sourcegraph instance
-   - signing up for an account on [Sourcegraph.com](https://sourcegraph.com/sign-up)
-   - meeting a Sourcegraph teammate in person (e.g., at an event or conference) and giving us their contact info
-      - "Create Note" in HubSpot for these conversations and log accordingly.
-   - any other way we may have found their contact info

-### Lead

-> ~10% probability of winning

-The **Lead** stage is for leads that are sales qualified (i.e., SQLs), which means **ALL** of the following are true:

-1. After vetting/qualifying, we have sufficient info to believe they may fit our criteria to be a customer, and Sales should continue to pursue.
-   - Note that Sales is responsible for reviewing the prospects that come through our automated channels.
-If there are prospects you connect with yourself and believe they are a lead, please send an email to intro the contact to Sales.
-1. The potential deal size >= $22,800 ARR
-   - Take their total # of developers company-wide and multiply it by $19, and then multiply it by 12 months
-   - Rationale for the $19 is because it’s the lower number of our 2 pricing models and allows for a conservative ARR estimate, accounting for the customer potentially opting for the discounted plan
-      - As a rule of thumb, this equates to 100 developers in their company
-      - As we wouldn’t yet have their exact developer figure at this point, we must take the best guess with the info provided online (LinkedIn), or from conversations with a Prospect
-      - If they don’t meet this criteria, we could discuss internally on whether Sourcegraph would benefit from having this company as a customer (e.g., reputable logo, we want to support a non-profit org’s mission, we can partner with them in multiple ways, etc.).
-1. We *have* reached out to them requesting a call/meeting to introduce Sourcegraph’s offering, but the call/meeting has *not* occurred yet (i.e. it is still upcoming on the calendar, or they have not yet responded with agreement for the call/meeting).

 ### Interest